acrlakshman/BasicModelViewer/README.md

 Acknowledgements
 ----------------

-[Hammad Mazhar] both for helping me to understand the basics of computer graphics and for providing his powerful camera class, the basic functionalities of which are used in this project.
+[Hammad Mazhar] both for helping me to understand the basics of computer graphics and for making his camera class open source, the basic functionalities of which are used in this project.

 [Syoyo Fujita] for his obj file loader.